SandorGyorfi/Milestone1_CI/README.md

 ## Content:
 - All the content written by the legal guardian.
-All the colour themes written by order.
+All the colour themes written by order and all the codes written by Sandor Gyorfi